2023 Most Popular Linguistics & Literature Bachelor's Degree Schools

 Comparative Literature majors at WWU take out an average of $21,457 in student loans while working on their Bachelor's Degree.

-University of North Carolina at Chapel Hill ranked #18 on this year’s Most Popular Linguistics & Literature Bachelor’s Degree Schools list.
-Located in the city of Chapel Hill, UNC Chapel Hill is a public college with a fairly large student population.
+University of North Carolina at Chapel Hill came in at #18 in this year’s edition of the Most Popular Linguistics & Literature Bachelor’s Degree Schools ranking.
+Located in the city of Chapel Hill, UNC Chapel Hill is a public school with a fairly large student population.

 Women make up 64% of the comparative literature majors at the school.